skirmess/Test-RequiredMinimumDependencyVersion/README.md

 # NAME

-Test::RequiredMinimumDependencyVersion - Require a minimum version for your dependencies
+Test::RequiredMinimumDependencyVersion - require a minimum version for your dependencies

 # VERSION